 Prior to making application for a POP, individual must

 - Have held a School Learner’s Permit (LPE), School Permit (SCP) or Learner’s Permit (LPD) for at least six months and not accumulated three or more points on their driving record during the six month period immediately preceeding the POP application date; and

 - Successfully complete a Department of Motor Vehicles approved Nebraska driver safety course, or

 - Complete a 50 hour certification form signed by a parent, guardian or licensed driver who is at least 21.
 The certification form must indicate that at least 10 hours of motor vehicle operation was between sunset and sunrise.

 When applying for your School Permit you must bring the following documentation to the DMV:

-- See a full list of acceptable items: Nebraska Department of Motor Vehicles Identification/Address/Social Security Verification
+- See a full list of Document Verification Requirements acceptable items.

 - The written and drive test will be waived if the applicant has completed a DMV approved driver safety course.
 Schools transmit all course completion results electronically to the DMV.
 Individuals, who had a learner’s permit when taking the course, OR who were previously issued a school permit and meet all eligibility requirements may go online to obtain their POP.
 They can also visit any driver licensing office to do so.

 - Individuals presenting a 50 hour certification form: vision and drive tests required, written test will be waived if individual has been issued a learner’s permit (LPD) that is valid or expired for no more than one year.